dotnet/docs-maui/docs/user-interface/styles/xaml.md

 </ContentPage>
 ```

-In this example, the first `BoxView` is styled to be a line separator, while the third `BoxView` is circular.
-The second `BoxView` has two style classes applied to it, which give it rounded corners and rotate it 45 degrees:
+In this example, the first <xref:Microsoft.Maui.Controls.BoxView> is styled to be a line separator, while the third <xref:Microsoft.Maui.Controls.BoxView> is circular.
+The second <xref:Microsoft.Maui.Controls.BoxView> has two style classes applied to it, which give it rounded corners and rotate it 45 degrees:

 :::image type="content" source="media/xaml/styleclasses.png" alt-text="Screenshot of BoxViews styled with style classes.":::